Random dilation superchannel: Introduction

-In Ref.~\cite{tang2025conjugate}, the authors posed an open question to construct a quantum circuit that transforms $n$ queries of an unknown quantum channel $\Lambda:\mcL(\mcI) \to \mcL(\mcO)$ into $n$ queries of a randomly chosen (Stinespring) dilation isometry of $\Lambda$, which is a natural generalization of the random purification channel.
+This series of developments motivates us to extend the notion of random purification to quantum channels.
+Any quantum channel $\Lambda: \mcL(\mcI) \to \mcL(\mcO)$ admits its Stinespring representation $\Lambda(\cdot) = \Tr[V(\cdot)V^\dagger]$ using an isometry $V: \mcI \to \mcE \otimes \mcO$ called the dilation isometry and an auxiliary system $\mcE$.
+Since the Stinespring dilation can be considered as a natural generalization of the purification, we consider the following task: given $n$ queries of an unknown quantum channel $\Lambda:\mcL(\mcI) \to \mcL(\mcO)$, implement $n$ queries of a randomly chosen dilation isometry of $\Lambda$.
 We call such a universal transformation \emph{random dilation superchannels}, where superchannels are universal transformations of a channel to another channel implementable within quantum mechanics~\cite{zyczkowski2008quartic,chiribella2008transforming,chiribella2008quantum,oreshkov2012quantum}.
+Since processing unknown quantum channels in a quantum circuit is often more challenging than processing their Stinespring dilation~\cite{gilyen2022quantum,Niwa2025udt}, it is of great interest to decide if such a random dilation superchannel exists and is efficiently implementable.
+Indeed, the feasibility of constructing random dilation superchannels was posed as an important open problem in Ref.~\cite{tang2025conjugate}.
 In Ref.~\cite{chen2025quantum}, a transformation of a quantum tester, a special type of quantum superchannels that transform a quantum channel to a measurement outcome, is presented.
-However, it is difficult to assess whether it is efficiently implementable in a quantum circuit, since it relies on an existence proof in representation theory and no explicit quantum circuit is provided.
+However, it is difficult to assess whether it is efficiently implementable in a quantum circuit, since it relies on an existence proof in representation theory, and no explicit quantum circuit is provided.